Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Path-integral as a morphism of

-The BV master action including source terms or external fields gives an effective theory with a twisted $A_{\infty }$ structure.\footnote{It is an $A_{\infty }$ structure including the zeroth product $\mu '_{0}$, which is also called a weak $A_{\infty }$ or curved $A_{\infty }$. } For a given BV master action, we can couple $V$ as follows
+We show that the BV master action including source terms or external fields gives an effective theory with a weak $A_{\infty }$ structure.\footnote{It is an $A_{\infty }$ structure including the zeroth product $\mu '_{0}$, which is also called a twisted $A_{\infty }$ or curved $A_{\infty }$. } It yields that when we consider field theories having two (or higher) point interactions with external fields, every effective theory always has a weak $A_{\infty }$ structure.
+For a given BV master action, we can couple $V$ as follows

 and suppose that this $S_{V} [\Psi ]$ and its free part also satisfy the BV master equation $\hbar \, \Delta \, e^{S_{V} [\Psi ] } = 0$\,.
 Then, source terms $V$ must satisfy the following properties with the $A_{\infty }$ structure of $S[\Psi ]$,